ansys/pyansys-dev-guide/doc/source/packaging/build-systems.rst

 The interaction between the maintainer and the build system is performed using a build system tool.
 This tool provides both a frontend and a backend.
-The maintainers trigger the frontend, which then calls the backend to read the project directory and generate the artifacts, as :numref:`build system diag` shows.
+The maintainers trigger the frontend, which then calls the backend to read the project directory and generate the artifacts.

 .. include:: diag/build_system_diag.rst